Services

 4. Any legal or administrative permits.
 If you’ll host short-term stays, register in the Registro Nacional de Turismo (RNT) – it’s mandatory and free.
 MinCIT notes the RNT must be active before offering lodging services.

-If you’re wondering where and how you’d get the above documents, apply for the RUT/NIT with DIAN; pull the title certificate from Supernotariado; request cadastral records from IGAC or your local gestor catastral; generate tax paz y salvo in your municipality’s virtual office; and file investment registration in Banco de la República’s SIC system.
+If you’re wondering where and how you’d get the above documents, apply for the RUT/NIT with DIAN; pull the title certificate from Supernotariado; request cadastral records from IGAC or your local gestor catastral; generate tax paz y salvo in your municipality’s virtual office; and file investment registration using Banco de la República’s channels.
 With these in hand, a US citizen can move smoothly from paperwork to closing as they buy property in Colombia.

 Read more